exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Create a central library of regexes
+* Create a central library of regex
 * Use the regex inventory to spot other regex that are close, and should be identical.

 +-------------+-----------------------------------------------------------------------------------+